 Mr Tarique Parwez MBBS, FRCS, Diploma Orth Engineering, FRCS(Tr&Orth)Consultant Trauma & Orthopaedic Surgeon

-Mr Parwez completed his undergraduate training from Magadh University, India (1991) and came to the UK in 1993 to undertake a comprehensive postgraduate training programme.
+Mr Parwez is an experienced High Volume Hip, Knee Arthroplasty and Knee sports Surgeon practicing for over 15 years as a Consultant and having done two fellowships with a very satisfactory outcome and patient satisfaction as evidenced by his NJR, PROM and Annual appraisal reports .
 He completed basic surgical training rotation at Aberdeen Hospital, Scotland and successfully passed the FRCS Ed in 1996.
-Mr Parwez completed the West Midlands Trauma and Orthopaedic higher Surgical rotation (1998-2004), during which time he completed a 2-year part time Diploma in Orthopaedic Engineering from Cardiff University (2001).
+Mr Parwez completed the West Midlands Trauma and Orthopedics Higher Surgical rotation (1998-2004), during which time he completed a 2-year part time Diploma in Orthopaedic Engineering from Cardiff University (2001).
 He completed his FRCS (Trauma and Orthopaedics) in 2002 and has undertaken two fellowship post , a Lower Limb Arthroplasty fellowship (Wests Suffolk Hospital 2004-2005 and a Knee Soft tissue and Arthroplasty fellowship at Avon Orthopaedic Centre, Southmead Hospital, Bristol 2009-2010 , with two consultants covering the full spectrum of Knee Surgery including Cartilage, soft tissue, ligaments, Partial Knee Replacements, Revision Knee surgery including use of Mega prosthesis.
 It is one of the two high volume and pioneering centres of Unicompartmental knee replacement in UK and the unit with the maximum volume of Lateral Unicompartmental replacement.
 His research topic was effect of Age and BMI on the longevity of Unicompartmental Knee Replacement and he presented his findings at the Combined Orthopaedic Meeting in Glasgow 2010.

 He has practiced as a Locum Consultant at the Heart of England University Hospital NHS Trust Birmingham 2005-2009).
-He has done Over 200 Total Hip and Total Knee Arthroplasty a year with very satisfactory outcomes.
+He did Over 200 Total Hip and Total Knee Arthroplasty a year with very satisfactory outcomes.

 He Introduced Partial knee replacement in that unit.
 It was an elective high volume surgery centre with emphasis on providing a truly patient centred care.